Make GMT color palette tables

 Note: No space is allowed between the option flag and the associated arguments.

 makecpt is a module that will help you make static color palette tables (CPTs).
 In classic mode we write the CPT to standard output, while under modern mode we simply save the CPT as the current session CPT (but see -H).
 You define an equidistant set of contour intervals or pass your own z-table or list, and create a new CPT based on an existing master (dynamic) CPT.
 The resulting CPT can be reversed relative to the master cpt, and can be made continuous or discrete.
-For color tables beyond the standard GMT offerings, visit cpt-city and Scientific Colour-Maps.
+For color tables beyond the current GMT offerings, visit cpt-city.

 The CPT includes three additional colors beyond the range of z-values.
 These are the background color (B) assigned to values lower than the lowest z-value, the foreground color (F) assigned to values higher than the highest z-value, and the NaN color (N) painted wherever values are undefined.

 If the master CPT includes B, F, and N entries, these will be copied into the new master file.
 If not, the parameters COLOR_BACKGROUND, COLOR_FOREGROUND, and COLOR_NAN from the gmt.conf file or the command line will be used.
 This default behavior can be overruled using the options -D, -M or -N.